LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 Data vs. Metadata Concepts
 ===========================

-This section describes includes examples that illustrate some common Sidre usage patterns involving buffers, groups, and views.
+This section includes examples that illustrate some common Sidre usage patterns involving buffers, groups, and views.
 In particular, it shows how data associated with a view is related to a buffer, how the lifetimes of data associated with a view and the buffer owning the data are related,